USA C-1 Transit Visa Guideline

 For how long is the US transit visa valid?

-Transit visa is valid for 29 days from the date of issue.
+The transit visa duration is 29 days from the date of issue.
 If necessary, the visa can be extended.
 For this purpose, a corresponding application must be submitted to the US embassy, and the consular fee must be paid again.
 The interview at this stage is no longer conducted.